Asim H. Gazi

 I am a postdoctoral fellow in computer science and statistics at Harvard University, advised by Susan A. Murphy.
 I completed my Ph.D. in electrical engineering in 2023 from the Georgia Institute of Technology, advised by Omer T. Inan and Christopher J. Rozell.

-My research is on sensor-informed closed-loop control systems that can learn to personalize mobile health (mHealth) support to changes in sensor data (e.g., from your smartwatch).
-These precision health systems enable just-in-time support that adapts to the dynamics of daily life – support that is unaddressed by current healthcare delivery (e.g., therapy for only 1 of the 168 hours per week).
-My contributions thus far have centered around dynamic modeling, estimation and control algorithms, and data science that account for uncertainties in sensor-informed decision making - uncertainties that are especially prevalent in mHealth (e.g., frequent corruptions of sensor data).
+My research is on what I call agentic wearables, intelligent systems that autonomously provide mobile health (mHealth) support – personalized to biobehavioral changes inferred from passive sensing (and survey) data (e.g., using your smartwatch).
+These precision health systems enable just-in-time support that adapts to the dynamics of daily life – support that is unaddressed by current healthcare delivery (e.g., therapy for just 1 hour per week).
+My contributions so far have centered around dynamic modeling and digital twin design, sensor informatics and state inference, and online decision-making algorithms to automatically address uncertainties in sensor-informed decision making that are especially prevalent in mHealth (e.g., corruptions of sensor data).

 I am currently funded by a NIH K99/R00 Pathway to Independence Award from the National Institute of Biomedical Imaging and Bioengineering, which will fund the remainder of my postdoc and up to $747k over my first three years as an assistant professor at whichever institution I join.
 Previously, I was supported by Schmidt Sciences, in partnership with the Rhodes Trust, as one of 32 Schmidt Science Fellows selected from around the world in 2023.
 My PhD was funded by a National Science Foundation Graduate Research Fellowship.